2.2 MHz to 3.8 MHz M.O.P.A. (Master Oscillator Power Amplifier)

 When it comes to power the GB-4000, SR-4 and M.O.P.A. should be considered as good, better and best.
 If your

 budget only allows for the GB-4000 then you have the one of the best frequency generators you can purchase.

 If your buget allows for the GB-4000 and SR-4 amplifier then you move up to the next level of performance.
 If you can afford the GB-4000 and M.O.P.A. amplifier then you know you have the very best gas filled tube system on the market today.
-You also have the only system that can output both the 1930's/1950's frequencies through a gas filled tube.
+You also have the a system that can output both the 1930's/1950's frequencies through a gas filled tube.
 Only purchase what you can afford because you can always add the SR-4 or M.O.P.A. amplifier at a later date.

 |(View Our Printable Brochure)|

 - Fabrication: Built by hand and tested for quality assurance with one year *limited warranty.